The most expensive variable in your organization

 Your strategy is only as executable as your workforce's capacity to execute it.

 Skills, judgment, communication.
 None of it shows up reliably without capacity behind it.
 Emergent Skills makes that variable visible and operational.
-Both at the individual level and at the demand draining it.
+Both at the individual level and at the work demand draining it.